 There are almost three million children in Ontario.
 Most of them live with their families, who receive federal and provincial child benefits until the child reaches 18.
-Many families save for their child's post-secondary education through Registered Education Savings Plans.
-The system of child-based benefits is complicated and often difficult to navigate.
-Nor is the system of education-based benefits well understood.
+Many of these families save for their child's post-secondary education through Registered Education Savings Plans.
+The system of child-based benefits is complex and often difficult to navigate.
+The system of education-based benefits is not well understood.

-Nearly 18,000 children in Ontario are in the care of Children's Aid Societies.
-These children must navigate a different set of income security programs.
+Nearly 17,000 children in Ontario - 1 out of every 176 - are in the care of Children's Aid Societies.1 These children must navigate a different set of income security programs.
 Most of these children do not simply go into care and stay there.
 Often, they move back and forth - in and out of care.
 This means that two complex sets of programs must be navigated during times when the parent may either be absent or having difficulty.
 We cannot expect any child to understand the range of benefits available, let alone apply for any of them.
 The onus falls on the child's parents and support system, if there is one.